Running gear for cold weather: Must-have essentials for winter runners

 A good winter running glove should offer warmth without being too bulky; we prefer a midweight option for most days, and opt for a lightweight liner in the fall and spring.
 Some breathability is also important to avoid getting sweaty hands.
 It’s also good to have touch-screen compatibility in the fingers.

-Our writer and tester for our Best Winter Gloves guide love the midweight Denali Etip gloves for everyday winter running and hiking.
+Our writer and tester for our Best Winter Gloves guide loved the midweight Denali Etip gloves for everyday winter running and hiking.
 Treeline Review writer Josette Deschambeault says, "Since they are made from inherently breathable materials, these gloves do best in colder temperatures when used during high-output activities (such as running or hiking)."

 All five fingers are touchscreen compatible — the touchscreen conductivity is woven into the gloves, so rather than sport obvious finger pads, they look like regular gloves.